Search Knowledge Base by Keyword

 Tactile Sensors vs. Other Force Transducers

 Load cells/strain gauge sensors, piezoelectric force sensors, and tactile sensors have much in common.
 All of these sensors perform the same function of measuring force.
-However, they differ in the types of applications where they are suited.
+However, they differ in the types of applications where they best serve.

 The following sections quickly explain the functions of different sensors and their applications in robotics.